Interstate Highway standards: Exceptions

 A narrow, older "grandfathered" section of I-94/I-69 after entering Michigan from Sarnia, Ontario.
 This section has since been reconstructed to modern standards.

 Interstate standards have changed over the years, which has resulted in many older roads not conforming to current standards and an increase of roads not being built to these standards because to do so would be too costly or environmentally unsound.

 Some roads were grandfathered into the system.
 Most of these were toll roads that were built before the Interstate system came into existence or were under construction at the time President Dwight D. Eisenhower signed the Federal-Aid Highway Act of 1956.

-One example is the Pennsylvania Turnpike, which originally had a very narrow median that later required the installation of a steel guardrail and later a Jersey barrier due to heavy traffic loads.
+An example is the Pennsylvania Turnpike, which originally had a very narrow median that later required the installation of a steel guardrail and later a Jersey barrier due to heavy traffic loads.
 The Kansas Turnpike had a 20 ft depressed median (16 ft narrower than the Interstate minimum) along its entire 236 mi length from its opening in 1956 through the mid-1980s when Jersey barriers were installed.

 Interstate 35E through Saint Paul, Minnesota, is an example of a freeway that was not grandfathered into the system but is nonetheless an exception to standards.
 Initially designed in the 1960s, but not opened until 1990, the freeway has a speed limit of 45 mph, and does not allow vehicles weighing over 9,000 lb gross vehicle weight (GVW).
 This is due to political opposition from surrounding homeowners in local neighborhoods, which greatly delayed and modified the project.
 Interstate 670, a spur of Interstate 70, also fails to reach the 50 mile per hour minimum and instead passes through Downtown Kansas City, Missouri at 45 miles per hour.

 Interstate 75 on the Mackinac Bridge between St. Ignace and Mackinaw City, Michigan, is undivided.
 The bridge was designed before the start of the Interstate Highway System, and it was grandfathered into the system.